Sep 30, 2024 Celebrating the Adventures of Owney and Boji: How Two Famous Dogs Captured Hearts Across Generations

 From the Smithsonian’s National Postal Museum website, Owney was clearly an original breed, a type of dog that today would have a two-page DNA report listing his ancestry.
 As shown in the National Postal Museum’s exhibit, Owney was a small dog and more than a bit scraggy.
 Owney was born around 1887.
 As a puppy, he wandered into the Albany, New York, post office in 1888 and became friendly with the postal clerks.
 He soon established a permanent presence at the post office as a full-time, on-site consultant.
 It was reported that he loved the mailbags’ smell or texture.
 As noted in the U.S. Postal Facts, he began traveling with the mailbags, first on mail wagons to the Albany train depot and then on mail trains to New York City and back.
 As his travels expanded, his colleagues and friends at the Albany post office started to worry that he might not find his way back, so they got him a collar with a tag that read, “Owney, Post Office, Albany, N.Y.”
 As his trips became longer, railway mail clerks along his route began to attach metal baggage tags to his collar to track his travels.
 The metal tags started to weigh Owney down until Postmaster General John Wanamaker, an Owney fan, had a special harness made to distribute the weight more evenly.

 From the mid-19th century until the mid-20th century, the Railway Mail Service (RMS) played an essential part in connecting American citizens by delivering newspapers and mail.
 This included managing the special Railway Post Office (RPO) trains that sorted mail on moving trains.
-Around 1890, Owney expanded his travel itinerary to include riding on the RPO trains, staffed by his growing list of mail clerk buddies and expanded his travels across the state and then the country.
+Around 1890, Owney added riding on the RPO trains to his travel itinerary, joining his growing list of mail clerk buddies as he traveled across the state and then the country.
 Owney became the unofficial mascot of the U.S. Railway Service.
 The cross-country network of mail clerks also addressed additional safety issues for Owney.
-He was accompanied by a travel voucher that recorded his itinerary and comments about Owney, and was equipped with a collection bag for his tags and medals,
+He was accompanied by a travel voucher that recorded his itinerary and comments about Owney, and was equipped with a collection bag for his tags and medals.

 In addition to the extensive mail clerk network, newspapers across the country wrote about Owney.
 In fact, over Owney’s life span, including the brief period after his death, newspapers in 32 of the then 48 U.S. states published articles about Owney.
 The US press fed the demand for the latest news about Owney.